oyvindberg/typo/site-in/patterns/multi-repo.md

 - It's fairly readable.
 - It's testable!
 You can even wire in [stub repositories](other-features/testing-with-stubs.md) and test it all without a running database.

-Just have a look at the example and think how long it would take you to write this without typo.
+Just have a look at the example and think how long it would take you to write this without Typo.

-With typo, this example worked *the first time it was ran*.
+With Typo, this example worked *the first time it was ran*.

 ### Example